Rune-Status/Codex-NG-Better-Sprite-Packer/README.md

 * Follows 317-377 sprite format
 * No needed libraries
 * No needed classes
+* Does not reduce image colors (you have to do that, photoshop or gimp both do this really well)
 * Supports GIF, PNG
 * Exports to PNG-8
 * Exports meta information into a file called Meta.json in the root of your file archive